ccmak514/Hybrid-CNN-Classifer/README.md

 10. Classify the new image by comparing the the total number of saved weighted sum of each breed.

-<font size=3>More details about the mechanism of the hybrid CNN classifer will be discussed in the notebook.
+<font size=3>More details about the mechanism of the hybrid CNN classifier will be discussed in the notebook.
 The main takeaways from this notebook:
 - Explore, preprocess the dataset
-- Build functions and models for building hybrid CNN classifer
+- Build functions and models for building hybrid CNN classifier
 - Produce feature vectors
-- Prediction by the hybrid CNN classifer
+- Prediction by the hybrid CNN classifier
-- Validation and Testing of the hybrid CNN classifer
+- Validation and Testing of the hybrid CNN classifier
 - Build 2 baseline CNN transfer learning models
 - Compare the performance with the baseline models by test accuracy</font>